jamie/ti-ascension/shattered_ascension.md

 * Production secondary may only be used on a single Space Dock.
 * If using Trade (SA); when Trade Agreements are broken as a result of combat, the attacker discards all Trade Goods present on his Trade Contracts, while the defender may collect them for free.
 * Include the Prospect card as long as there are 4, 7 or 8 players in the game.
 If this number changes during a game, remove the card from play during the next Status Phase.

+##### Council Representatives
+Not yet compatible with the Twilight Council game option.
+It is recommended to to prioritize Twilight Council over the Council Representatives.

 #### MISCELLANEOUS CARDS:
 * Friendly Fire: During this combat round, opposing fighters will inflict a hit on their own forces at natural rolls of 1 through 4.
 May target any fleet, regardless of fighter-to-ship ratio.
 Play: Just before a combat- round begins.